RVgo4it/OpenWrt/README.md

 ![bandwidthd-chart](./images/bandwidthd-main.png)

-# Overview of bandwidthd
+# bandwidthd for OpenWrt

 I have been using OpenWrt for years.
 It’s on all my routers except the one that still has Gargoyle.
 I would like to switch it over to OpenWrt.

 But I need to be able to report daily, weekly and monthly Internet data usage.
 I also need to be able to report totals and for all or an IP subset like the smart TVs.
 Also, if usage is over a given quota, I want to restrict the bandwidth for all or just some devices.

 I have been searching for a while for something like this so I can migrate the final router from Gargoyle.
-I have not seen any posts here describing the package.
-I made these notes and scripts for my Gargoyle migration,
+I had not seen any posts here describing the package, soI made these notes and scripts during my Gargoyle migration.

-## Choice of bandwidthd-sqlite

-I decided to use **bandwidthd-sqlite** to collect data.
+I decided to use **bandwidthd-sqlite** to collect this data.
 The package seems to be well-supported in OpenWrt.
 The router can display reports in a web browser.
-It has nice graphs and I can easily pull the details I need from the SQLite database.
+It has built-in reports and graphs and I can easily pull the details I need from the SQLite database.
 I have created several scripts to do this at [https://github.com/RVgo4it/OpenWrt](https://github.com/RVgo4it/OpenWrt).

 ## Installation and Configuration